Unizo Holdings Company 3258.T

 - Disclose the basic policy used to evaluate the HIS and Sapporo tender offers and explain why no such policy existed before opposing HIS and supporting Sapporo

-- Disclose the full plan shown to Fortress to sell the majority of Unizo's US property holdings and fund an Employee-led buyout vehicle
+- Disclose the full plan shown to Fortress to sell the majority of Unizo's US property holdings and fund the Employee-led buyout vehicle

 - Disclose identities and positions of Unizo employees who would invest in the Employee Share Ownership Management Company

-- Establish mechanisms to exclude officer conflicts of interest under METI's Fair M&A Guidelines
+- Establish mechanisms to exclude direct or indirect officer investment and conflicts of interest per METI's Fair M&A Guidelines

 - Provide prompt, substantive answers to all questions raised